 In the late 1800s, Hot Springs was a hot-bed of health-craving tourism.
 Luxury bathhouses lined the main street, backing the steaming hot natural springs at the base of the area’s largest hill.
 People paid good money to come for a steaming bath in the odorless spring water, exercise, get massaged and coifed, and promenade among high society.
-In the late 1920s, casinos popped up and the city became famous for gambling and gangsters.
+In the late 1920s, casinos popped up and the city became famous for gambling and gangsters, but as due to the new age convenient way of gambling using live casino games, most of the casinos closed down their tangible branches and branched the same services in the form of online gambling.
 Today the springs themselves are part of a national park, and one of the most luxurious bathhouses is a national park museum.
 Two of the original bathhouses are still in use, and the town still draws crowds of tourists.

 Gulpha Gorge Campground